 Along with the ample opportunity, real estate photography is well-suited for knowledgeable enthusiasts ready to go pro.
 The start-up costs are relatively low, and budding pros can take the time to get the shot right without worrying about an impatient model or missing an essential moment.

 The gear professional real estate photographers need to get started is relatively low cost, compared to other opportunities like wedding photography.
 A DSLR, of course, is necessary.
 A wide angle lens (not a fisheye though) is also a must, but since you’re photographing a still subject and can use long shutter speeds, you don’t need the most expensive f/1.8 lens.
 Add in a tripod and a remote release and you can get sharp shots even when the listing doesn’t have the greatest lighting.
-Don’t forget to get a good image editing service or image editing program as well.
+Don’t forget to get a good real estate image editing service or image editing program as well.

 Tip #1: Prepare